Podlive/podlive-macos/README.md

 > **NOTE: To use these keys please send a request to our [email address](mailto:mail@podlive.io?Subject=Parse-Server-Key-Request)**.

 ## Developer Notes
 Podlive uses GitFlow.
 There are two branches, `master` and `develop`.
 The `develop` branch is our default branch.
 To make your (changes|fixes|additions) you just have to create your working branch with `develop` as parent.
 If you’re done, open a pull request.

 For more detailed code guidelines please have look at the [Developer Notes](Developer-Notes.md) document.

-## Dependencies

-This project uses [CCNKit](https://github.com/phranck/CCNKit) (it containes two frameworks, `CCNAppKit` and `CCNFoundation`) as a submodule.
-If you want do develop for Podlive, you have to keep that in mind and eventually update this submodule first.

 ## Work on Podlive